Most common mobile testing myths

 QA testing as well as code review are done during and right after web development to check and improve code quality and the general functioning of a web product.
 If you want high ratings for your application, mobile testing will help you achieve this.
 But be careful and don’t get mislead by misconceptions concerning mobile testing.
 We are here to burst the most common myths about mobile testing.

-5 myths in mobile testing
+The myths of mobile testing

 Myth #1: Testing is always performed after web development is over